FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern---Part-2.md

 ------------------------------------------------------------------------------------------

-[Stackable traits](https://fullgc.github.io/stackable-traits-pattern/) can be applied to actors as well.
+Stackable traits can be applied to actors as well.
-Specifically, we can use stackable actor traits to modify the behavior of the 'receive' method.
+Specifically, we can use stackable actor traits to modify the behavior of the ‘receive’ method.

 ## **Part-2: Gathering Metrics**

 We like to gather the following metrics

-* time-in-mailbox: The time from the moment a message was enqueued into an actor's mailbox until the moment it was dequeued for processing.
+* time-in-mailbox: The time from the moment a message was enqueued into an actor’s mailbox until the moment it was dequeued for processing.

-* processing-time: How long did it take for the actor to process a message.
+* processing-time:How long did it take for the actor to process a message.

-And to log when an actor starts to handle a message and before it finishes.
+And to log when an actor starts handling a message and before it finishes.

-### **Stackable Actors based implementation**
+### **Stackable Actors-based implementation**

 Say we have the following actor that we like to monitor: